Grim Reaper paradox: Discrete time

 One solution to the paradox is supposing that time must be discrete rather than continuous.
 If so, an infinite number of Reapers cannot all have a separate time in which they will kill you, as there are only finitely many "moments" in each period of time.
 A possible issue with this solution is that the Reaper paradox can take different forms that do not rely upon continuous time.
 One such example appears in Benardete's book, in which a god throws up a wall if a man travels 1/2 mile, another god throws up a wall after 1/4 mile, another at 1/8 mile, ad infinitum.
 Discrete time would do nothing to prevent this paradox.

 Causal finitism

 Another solution is the idea of causal finitism, which asserts that there cannot be an infinite regress of causes.
 In other words, every causal chain must have a starting point.
 Thus, there cannot be an infinite number of Reapers whose actions depend on all previous Reapers.
 All Benardete paradoxes share this feature of an infinite causal chain, and so are all impossible.

-Causal finitism could plausibly imply the discreteness of time, temporal finitism, infinitely large spatial regions, and continuously dense spatial regions, all of which are heavy metaphysical commitments.
+Causal finitism does not force the discreteness of time and space.
+Moreover, it is consistent with an infinite past, as long as it does not imply a backward-infinite causal chain.
+Schmid and Malpass think that there are heavy metaphysical commitments, but others disagree.